schloerke/yalog/README.md

-reqLog
+yalog
 ===========

-reqLog is a Node.js logging library that can
+yalog is a Node.js logging library that can

 * print log messages according to your own functions
 * be customized per module and per logging level